centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

 The search bar allows to search for a specific provider:

 ![image](../../assets/monitoring/discovery/host-discovery-wizard-step-1-2.png)

+A job name can be defined to identify it.
+The provider name will be used by default.

+### Define access and discovery parameters

 The second step allows to define access parameters, especially the monitoring server from which the discovery will be made: